polyphony-chat/docs/docs/Protocol Specifications/core.md

 while preserving their identity, moving messages to another server, or both.

 Identity migration allows actors to transparently re-assign ownership of their identity and messages to a new identity.
-This allows users to switch home servers while not losing ownership of messages sent by them.
+This allows actors to switch home servers while not losing ownership of messages sent by them.

-Message migration allows actors to move messages from one service-provider
+Message migration allows actors to move messages from one service-provider to another in a tamper-resistant way.
+This makes it possible for actors to switch service providers, taking some or all of their messages with them.
+Which messages can be moved is up to P2 extensions to define, as it might not always be possible to move all messages.
+Some messages might be tied to a specific context, which is unavailable on the new server.

+!!! example "Example: Information tied to a specific context"

+    In a chat application, there might exist a group chat with a lot of people in it.
+Moving your messages from this group chat to another server might be impossible, depending on the architecture of the chat application.
+Typically, the messages in a group chat are stored on the server hosting the group.
+Moving the messages of one individual from one server to another is not possible in these cases.

+!!! example "Example: Information not necessarily tied to a specific context"

+    Continuing the chat application example, it might very well be possible to move messages written in a private chat between two actors from one server to another.
+An examplary architecture where this is possible, is where all private messages are stored on the server of the actor who sent the message.
+Here, an actor can move their messages to another server without any issues.

 Migrating an actor always involves reassigning the ownership of all actor-associated data in the distributed network to the new actor.
 Should the old actor want to additionally move all data from